 With everything primed, I was now ready for paint.
 I decided to start with the tile first, because I knew the process of stenciling along the edges would get kinda messy, and I didn’t want to have to worry about messing up the mantle paint.
 It would be easier down the road to tape off the stenciled tile when it was time to paint the mantle.

-For the base color I chose Ashwagandha.
+For the base color I chose Chateau.
 I didn’t want a pure white because it would be too harsh a contrast.
-Ashwagandha still “reads” white, but it also has enough gray in it that it plays well with my gray-beige wall color (SW Agreeable Gray, if you’re wondering).
+Chateu still “reads” white, but it also has enough gray in it that it plays well with my gray-beige wall color (SW Agreeable Gray, if you’re wondering).

 I rolled on 2 coats with my microfiber roller, waiting 3-4 hours in between each coat.
 I painted right over the grout and all, creating a nice, blank slate.